wp-plugins/fraxion/readme.txt

 The first release.
 We think most bugs have been solved.
 But of course please let us know if you find any.

 == Upgrade Notice ==

+= 1.3.5 =
+This version of the plugin is required if you are running you Wordpress on a windows server.
+SOme of the page script functions have been changed to avoid clashes with other plugins and themes.

 = 1.3.4 =
 Repair word press 3.1 problem with JQuery for post info dialog.